Laptop Checkout for UO Students, Staff, and Faculty

 If a borrower wishes to appeal a fine because the laptop was returned late due to unusual circumstances, s/he can begin at the Price Science Commons & Research Library checkout desk.
 Please note that the following are generally not reasons we will waive a fine:

 - unaware of fine amount (these are both noted on the machine itself)

 - being a student (true of nearly all borrowers)

 Laptops are all Dell PCs (no Macs), currently running Windows 10.
 The machines all have wireless capability and the latest version of the Microsoft Office suite of applications.
 Users may not alter the machine's software, which includes downloading software or attempting to subvert this limitation.

 What if a laptop is damaged?

-Any laptop loaned out by the Science Library has been inspected for damages.
+Any laptop loaned out by the Price Science Commons & Research Library has been inspected for damages.
 If a machine has cosmetic or other minor damages that should not affect the general operation of the laptop, staff will point out those damage(s) and the machine will be loaned out.
 (Any machine deemed unworthy for circulation will not be loaned out to begin with.)
 When borrowed, the laptop is the responsibility of the borrower, and damages discovered at the next check-in will result in damages fees.
 Like late fines, damages are billed directly to the university account.
 The amount charged will depend on the nature and extent of the damages.
 In extreme cases the full replacement cost of the laptop may be assessed to the user's account.